THE LAST TUSKEGEE AIRMAN

 Johnson recalled the time he and his wife were told by his post commander in Puerto Rico to move from the comfortable, modern quarters they were assigned upon arrival to inferior quarters once the commander realized Johnson was Black.
 “The kitchen sink in the new apartment was so small my wife had to use a bucket to wash dishes.”

 Despite such indignities, Johnson holds no grudges and cherishes his memories of Army service.
 He and his wife, Nancy, moved to Ashburn in 2012.
 The walls of Johnson’s home are covered with photos and keepsakes from a lifetime of personal and professional achievements.
-After almost 67 years of marriage, Nancy passed away in 2018, and photos of her and their children and grandchildren hang side by side with military memorabilia, such as the flag that was flown over the Pentagon in Johnson’s honor, his framed Congressional Gold Medal and cases of military awards and decorations.
+After almost 67 years of marriage, Nancy passed away in 2018, and photos of her and their children and grandchildren hang side by side with military memorabilia, such as the flag that was flown over the Pentagon in Johnson’s honor, his framed replica of the Congressional Gold Medal presented to the Tuskegee Airmen, and cases of military awards and decorations.

 His granddaughter, Sancia Winslow, drives from her Round Hill home every week to help Johnson.
 She says growing up she was not aware of her grandfather’s military accomplishments and is just coming to realize the mark he made in history.